lekman/auto-approve-action/README.md

 | `labels-match` | Whether the PR labels meet requirements |
 | `paths-match` | Whether the PR file paths meet requirements |

+## Handling Stale Approvals

+The action automatically handles scenarios where approvals become stale due to new commits:

+### Automatic Re-approval

+When new commits are pushed to a PR after approval:

+1. GitHub marks the previous approval as "stale"
+2. The action detects the stale approval when triggered
+3. It automatically re-approves the PR at the latest commit
+4. Auto-merge is re-enabled if it was disabled

+### Auto-merge Recovery

+If auto-merge was disabled due to new commits:

+1. The action checks the current auto-merge status
+2. Re-enables auto-merge after re-approval
+3. Handles edge cases gracefully with retry logic

+This ensures continuous automation even when PRs are updated with new commits or force-pushed.

 ## Security Considerations

 ### Token Security

 - **Use GitHub Apps** instead of Personal Access Tokens when possible
 - **Rotate tokens regularly** and monitor for unauthorized usage
 - **Limit token scope** to minimum required permissions
 - **Store tokens securely** in GitHub Secrets, never in code

 ### Access Control

 - **Restrict allowed authors** to trusted users and verified bots only
 - **Use label requirements** for additional manual control gates
 - **Enable branch protection** rules to enforce review requirements